 4. Test device batteries regularly

-As with all battery powered electronic devices, the batteries in smoke detectors will die after prolonged use.
-Although some batteries claim to be long-lived, most must be changed every year or two.
+As with all battery powered electronic devices, the batteries in smoke alarms will die after prolonged use.
+Although some batteries claim to be long-lived, most must be changed every year or two to ensure adequate protection and prevent nuisance alarms.
 A fire alarm without working backup batteries will not function properly in case of a fire, leaving you and your family vulnerable when you need help most.

 Similar to a smoke alarm, the battery in a carbon monoxide sensor needs to be periodically changed.

 5. Ensure your devices are connected to a central monitoring station

 Many people who install security systems don’t bother to swap out smoke detectors.
 Although retail smoke alarms will announce the presence of smoke appropriately, they will not notify emergency personnel or send you alerts in case of a fire.
 A Vivint smoke detector is connected to our alarm monitoring which notifies emergency services as soon as signs of fire are detected, ensuring you get help as soon as you need it.

 If you already have hardwired smoke detectors installed, you can install a Vivint FireFighter device, which is a battery operated sensor that is placed within six inches of an existing smoke alarm and listens for the alarm to sound.
 If a smoke alarm goes off, the FireFighter sensor notifies the Vivint SkyControl™ Panel, which sends a notification to your phone and alerts emergency services.

 Your family deserves the best protection possible.